akshansha9/QuizApp-React-/README.md

 ﻿# QuizApp-React-Application
-To Check your basic understanding of computer
+To Check your basic understanding of computer components